PPoPP-21/Paper141-OpenMP-Heartbeat-Master/readme.md

 No treatment.

 ###  2.5.2 Memory leak
-Based on malloc dynamic memory creation, memory is created multiple times in a double loop, causing memory leakage.
+Based on malloc dynamic memory creation, memory is created multiple times in a double loop, causing memory leak.

 ```
 # Location: Execution file, such as in sp_string of NPB